 Sean Mulloy is an Intercultural Center intern and co-president of GLBTQ.
 He is a senior Politics major and Gender Studies minor from Phoenix, AZ.
-His academic interests are interdisciplinary and reflect the social complexities and intersections of race, gender, and class.
-Sean is very active on campus, participating in many student clubs and community organizations which include GLBTQ, Whitman Debate, Feminists Advocating for Change and Empowerment (FACE), Whitman College Young Democrats, and College Coaches.
+His academic interests are interdisciplinary and reflect the social complexities and intersections of race, gender and class.
+Sean is very active on campus, participating in many student clubs and community organizations which include GLBTQ, Whitman Debate, Feminists Advocating for Change and Empowerment (FACE), Whitman College Young Democrats and College Coaches.
 He was recently elected as an ASWC senator for the class of 2014.
-In his spare time, Sean enjoys reading philosophy, traveling, watching Netflix, and playing poker.
+In his spare time, Sean enjoys reading philosophy, traveling, watching Netflix and playing poker.

-Angela Tang is the co-president for LGBTQ club as well as an intern for the Intercultural Center.
+Angela Tang is the co-president for the GLBTQ club as well as an intern for the Intercultural Center.
 Her college career began in 2013 as a first-year student from Seattle, WA.
 Angela strives to work closely with the LGBTQ community at Whitman College to help the campus move towards a more inclusive and understanding environment.
 Besides collaborating with other student clubs on programs and events, Angela facilitates meetings as co-president of the GLBTQ affinity group.
 She plans to major in either sociology or politics and minor in Chinese or Spanish.
 In the future, she hopes to involve herself in social justice causes and improve the sociopolitical conditions of disadvantaged minority groups.
-In her spare time, Angela enjoys playing the guitar, exploring different restaurants, working out at the gym, and cooking.
+In her spare time, Angela enjoys playing the guitar, exploring different restaurants, working out at the gym and cooking.

 Today, Gladys is very engaged in social justice causes.
-Her main interests concern immigration, race politics, and the success of underprivileged youth.
-She is co-president of the Black Student Union on campus as well as an Intercultural Center intern.
+Her main interests concern immigration, race politics and the success of underprivileged youth.
+She is president of the Black Student Union on campus as well as an Intercultural Center intern.
 In her free time, Gladys performs with the slam poetry team and watches a lot of TV in hopes of writing her own show one day that will add to a more diverse narrative in mainstream media.
 Gladys is a Politics major.

 Nadir Ovcina is a first-year at Whitman College.
 Originally from Croatia, Nadir now calls Portland, OR his home.
-His intends to major in History, as he loves analyzing and discussing humanity’s past mistakes and achievements from a multiple lenses.
+He intends to major in History, as he loves analyzing and discussing humanity’s past mistakes and achievements through multiple lenses.
 In his free time, Nadir plays bass guitar and he enjoys binging on television shows.
 In high school, Nadir earned an International Baccalaureate diploma in addition to the Change-Maker Award bestowed upon him by his local Rotary chapter.
 He looks forward to organizing programs and events that will broaden insights of diversity on campus.